How To Buy Your First Rental Property in 2025

 Here’s why: The main reason inflation has been so low for the last 20 years is because of globalization i.e., having most manufacturing done offshore in places with low production costs, like China.
 But as we saw during the Covid pandemic, that efficiency came at a price: lack of resilience.
 The United States realized it was completely dependent on China to produce antibiotics, personal protective equipment, and many other basic necessities.

-Today, policy makers and business leaders realize that dependable supply chains are more important than cheap supply chains.
-This is resulting in a “reshoring” of basic manufacturing back to the United States, which will in turn result in higher overall prices.
+Today, policymakers and business leaders realize that dependable supply chains are more important than cheap supply chains.
+This is resulting in a “reshoring” of basic manufacturing back to the United States, which will, in turn, result in higher overall prices.
 (See the footnotes at the end of this article for examples.)
 Built-in inflation is now structural (not transitory), and we can expect inflation in the 3-4% range as the new normal going forward.

 That’s good news, as a 3-4% inflation range is a potential “sweet spot” for real estate investors looking to buy their first rental property this year (and also experienced investors looking to grow their portfolios).
 This range high enough to cause rents and property values to go up (all the while eroding the real cost of your mortgage), but not so high that the Fed will feel compelled to make draconian interest rate hikes.